Yukatchu: Meiji Period

-In Okinawa the Yukatchu class lost a major source of income in 1903, when massive peasant protest sparked land reforms and the abolition of peasant taxes that sustained the Yukatchu.
+In Okinawa, the Yukatchu class lost a major source of income in 1903, when massive peasant protest sparked land reforms and the abolition of peasant taxes that sustained the Yukatchu.
 Many Yukatchu found themselves having to reveal their secret unarmed fighting techniques to commoners for income and to keep some element of status.
 Many Okinawan Karate styles list in their genealogy Karate masters of the Yukatchu class in the early stages of the style.

 Martial arts

 Warfare, law enforcement, and fighting systems were the primary business of the warrior class before the turn of the seventeenth century.
 Peasants, who often had to perform manual labor for eighteen hours a day to pay taxes to the upper classes and sustain themselves, did not have the energy, time or financial resources to practice the warrior arts.
-The warrior class, however, which was sustained by peasant taxes, could afford the luxury of sending the first born male child of a warrior family to be trained in Ti and other warrior arts.
+The warrior class, however, which was sustained by peasant taxes, could afford to send the first born male child of a warrior family to be trained in Ti and other warrior arts.

-Okinawan documents will often state that Ti or Kara-Ti was only practiced by the Yukatchu.
-However, there are early twentieth-century Japanese documents that mention this secret fighting style as being practiced by the peasants of Okinawa.
+Okinawan documents state that Ti or Kara-Ti was practiced only by the Yukatchu.
+There are early twentieth-century Japanese documents, however, which mention this secret fighting style as being practiced by the peasants of Okinawa.
 The disconnect often comes from Japanese ignorance of the Ryukyuan caste system and at times seeing Okinawans as inferior Japanese.
 Though, around the time of the creation of the Okinawa Prefecture, some Yukatchu were calling themselves "Samure"; the word derives from the Japanese term "Samurai".